VictorWang712/Note/docs/science_research/OPP/workshop_1.md

 - **Title**: "A Taste of Two Cultures: Food in the UK and China"
 - **Visuals**: Side-by-side images of iconic dishes (e.g., fish and chips vs. dumplings or stir-fry).
 - **Brief Overview**: Highlight the diversity and richness of both cuisines, emphasizing how history, geography, and culture shape their food traditions.
-- **Purpose**: To explore the differences in staple foods, flavor profiles, and cooking methods between the UK and China.
+- **Purpose**: To examine the differences in staple foods, flavour profiles, and cooking techniques between the UK and China.

 **3 Topics**:

 1. **Staple Foods**: Compare the role of potatoes, bread, and meat in the UK versus rice, noodles, and wheat-based foods in China.
-2. **Flavor Profiles**: Contrast the mild, savory flavors of British cuisine with the bold, diverse flavors of Chinese cuisine.
+2. **Flavour Profiles**: Contrast the mild, savoury flavours of British cuisine with the bold, diverse flavours of Chinese cuisine.
 3. **Cooking Methods**: Discuss the UK’s focus on roasting, baking, and frying versus China’s emphasis on stir-frying, steaming, and braising.

 **Take-Home Message**: